Growth of some transversely homogeneous foliations: Preliminaries

 Let $M$ be a metric space with metric $d$.
 A {\em quasi-lattice\/} $\Gamma$ of $M$ is a $C$-net of $M$ for some $C\ge0$ such that, for every $r\ge0$, there is some $K_r\ge0$ such that $\card(\Gamma\cap B(x,r))\le K_r$ for every $x\in M$.
 It is said that $M$ is of {\em coarse bounded geometry\/} if it has a quasi-lattice.
 In this case, the {\em growth type\/} of $M$ can be defined as the growth type of any quasi-lattice $\Gamma$ of $M$; i.e., it is the growth type of the {\em growth function\/} $r\mapsto v_\Gamma(x,r)=\card(B(x,r)\cap\Gamma)$ for any $x\in\Gamma$.
 This definition can be proved to be independent of $\Gamma$ as follows.
 Let $\Gamma'$ be another quasi-lattice in $M$.
 So $\Gamma$ and $\Gamma'$ are $C$-nets in $M$ for some $C\ge0$, and there is some $K_r\ge0$ for each $r\ge0$ such that $\card(B(x,r)\cap\Gamma)\le K_r$ and $\card(B(x,r)\cap\Gamma')\le K_r$ for all $x\in M$.
 Fix points $x\in\Gamma$ and $x'\in\Gamma'$, and let $\delta=d(x,x')$.
 Because $B(x,r)\subset B(x',r+\delta)$ and $\Gamma'$ is a $C$-net, it follows that

 yielding

 for all $r\ge1$.
 Hence the growth type of $r\mapsto v_\Gamma(x,r)$ is dominated by the growth type of $r\mapsto v_{\Gamma'}(x',r)$.

-For a family of metric spaces, if they satisfy the above condition of coarse bounded geometry with the same constants $C$ and $K_r$, then they are said to have {\em uniformly\/} coarse bounded geometry.
+A family of metric spaces which satisfy the above condition of coarse bounded geometry with the same constants $C$ and $K_r$ is said to have {\em uniformly\/} coarse bounded geometry.
 If moreover the lattices involved in this condition have growth functions defining uniformly the same growth type, then these metric spaces are said to have {\em uniformly\/} the same growth type.

 The condition of coarse bounded geometry is satisfied by complete connected Riemannian manifolds of bounded geometry, and by discrete metric spaces with a uniform upper bound on the number of points in all balls of each given radius \cite{BlockWeinberger1997}.
 In those cases, the two given definitions of growth type are equal.